Research output per year

 Australia

-Fiona has an authored book entitled, The Narrative Approach to Informed Consent: Empowering Young Children’s Rights and Meaningful Participation.
-This new book will be significant as it will support the integration of child rights and ethics as a living process, advocating for the transformation of the participatory experience of young children in research.
-Her current research interests include enhancing the quality of children’s research participation, empowering children to have their voices heard, and the relationship between child agency and development of leadership skills.
+Fiona is the author of the book entitled, The Narrative Approach to Informed Consent: Empowering Young Children’s Rights and Meaningful Participation.
+This book is significant as it supports the integration of child rights, agency and ethics as a living process, advocating for the transformation of the participatory experience of young children in research.

 Fiona is the co-creator, with Dr Gemma Scarparolo, of the Children's VOICE initiative, a partnership between UWA and UNICEF Australia.